 The circle indicates the time we are discussing in this section

-The type of Tanto during Nanboku-Cho Period was called Hirazukuri-Kowakizashi-Sunnobi- Tanto.
-Hirazukuri means flat sword without Yokote line and without Shinogi.
-Ko-Wakizashi means shorter sword.
-Sunnnobi Tanto means longer Tanto.
-This is called Enbun Jyoji Kowakizashi Tanto.
-Because the majority of this type of shape was made around Enbun, Jyoji Imperial era.
-Each time the Emperor changed, Japan changed the names of the era.
-Enbun was from 1356 to 1361, Jyoji was from 1362 to 1368.
+During the Nanboku-Cho Period, the type of Tanto called Hirazukuri-Kowakizashi-Sunnobi-Tanto was made.
+Hirazukuri means a flat sword without the Yokote line and without Shinogi.
+Ko-Wakizashi means a shorter sword.
+Sun-Nobi Tanto means longer than standard.
+This is also called Enbun Jyoji Kowakizashi Tanto.
+It is called this way because the majority of this type Tanto was forged around Enbun, Jyoji Imperial era.
+In Japan, each time the Emperor changed, we changed the names of the era.
+Enbun was from 1356 to 1361, Jyoji was from 1362 to 1368

 Hi, Horimono (Goove and engraving 樋, 彫刻) —– Groove on Mune side.
-Bonji (sanscrit, refer 17 Bonji Suken), Koshi-bi (Short goove) and Tokko- tsuki Ken, or Tumetuki Ken (see below).
-Ken (spear) was curved wide and deep at the upper part, lower part was curved shallow and narrower.
-This is called Soshu-bori.
+Bonji (Sanscrit, described in 17 Bonji Suken), Koshi-bi (Short groove) and Tokko- Tsuki Ken, or Tumetuki Ken (see below) appears.
+Curving of Ken (dagger) is done wide and deep in the upper part, the lower part was curved shallow and narrower.
+This is called Soshu-Bori (Soshu carving).

-Jitetsu or Jihada —– Loose wood grain pattern called Itame.
-Yubashiri (refer 17 Yubashiri, Chikei.jpg), Tobiyaki (Irregular patches of tempered metal) appears.
+Jihada —– Loose wood grain pattern called Itame.
+Yubashiri (discussed in 17 Yubashiri, Chikei.jpg), Tobiyaki (Irregular patches of tempered metal) appears.
 Crowded Tobiyaki is called Hitatsura (illustration above).